 Plan closed effective 8/20/18.
+Plan is frozen to new benefit accruals.
 Active employees and new hires participate in LAGERS.
 The City transferred all active member plan liabilities and approximately \$4.6 million in assets to LAGERS on October 11, 2018.